40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: arthive

-Woman III was originally a part of six painting series called “The Woman” by Willem De Kooning.
+Woman III was originally a part of a six painting series called “The Woman” by Willem De Kooning.

 One of the most famous abstract woman paintings, it initially received a mixed response from the public due to the aggressiveness with which the artist portrayed the nudity of the subject.